-Orlando Money Laundering Attorneys Serving Miami & Tampa
+Orlando Money Laundering Lawyer

 When an individual acquires monetary funds illegally, and devises a scheme to present those funds as having been acquired lawfully, money laundering has occurred.
 A federal crime, money laundering is also against Florida’s state law as well.
-The Orlando, Tampa, and Miami money laundering attorneys at the Baez Law Firm can help you to understand all of your rights under the law, and what to do if you are facing money laundering charges.
-Contact our Orlando money laundering attorneys for all white collar crime defense opportunities.
+The Orlando, Tampa, and Miami money laundering lawyers at the Baez Law Firm can help you to understand all of your rights under the law, and what to do if you are facing money laundering charges.
+Contact our Orlando money laundering lawyers for all white collar crime defense opportunities.

 What Is Considered Money Laundering in Florida

 Under Florida 2015 Statute Chapter 896 – Offenses Related to Financial Transactions, money laundering is considered to be: